apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 Java EE APIs jars(Container Provider Libraries) :
 -------------------------------------------------
 Generally full Java EE servers provides these jars.
-But web containers like Tomcat or Jetty does not contain some of them, such as JPA, JSF, Validation API etc. So, if you do not want to bundle these libraries within your application classpath, you have to put these libraries into your server common classpath if it does not contain.
+But web containers like Tomcat or Jetty do not contain some of them, such as JPA, JSF, Validation API etc. So, if you do not want to bundle these libraries within your application classpath, you have to include these libraries in your server common classpath.

 jcdi-api (JSR-299 Specification API) atinject-api (JSR-330 Specification API)